Standing up for Compassion with Vens. Thubten Semkye and Thubten Jigme

-To join the Zoom discussion and meditation sessions, complete this registration form.
-You will receive the Zoom link by email.
-Online meditations and discussions are facilitated by senior lay students.
+To join the Zoom discussion and meditation sessions, complete this registration form

 All Abbey programs are offered freely and your offerings are welcomed.
 Donate here.